Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Dialogs/salesforce_LeadCapture.md

 Simplify lead collection, streamline user engagement, and derive growth with smooth, high-quality customer acquisition tools.
 Kore.ai XO platform allows you to connect with Salesforce quickly and seamlessly using OAuth V2.

 ### By authorizing this integration, you can:
-- Teach your chatbot to greet customers and ask tailored questions to generate leads in Freshsales.
+- Teach your chatbot to greet customers and ask tailored questions to generate leads in Salesforce.
 - Enhance lead nurturing and automate customer interactions without complex integrations

 **Note: Please ensure you use OAuth V2, as Salesforce only supports this authorization type.**